survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 See [ESLint docs on configuring](http://eslint.org/docs/user-guide/configuring) for more information.

-T> To get most value out of linting tools during development, make sure you have installed related editor plugins.
+T> To get most value out of linting tools during development, make sure you have installed editor plugins.
 This way you can get feedback realtime as you develop and can spot potential issues earlier.

 T> The _Customizing ESLint_ appendix discusses how to get more out of ESLint.